SirSaviour/NAFRC-Participant-Data-Management-System/README.md

 # NAFRC Participant Data Management System

 ## Description
 This project provides a web-based form to collect and manage personal data of NAFRC participants.
 The form data can be submitted and downloaded as an Excel file, and all entries are stored in a single Excel document.
+Hosted at https://sirsaviour.github.io/NAFRC-Participant-Data-Management-System/

 ## Features
 - Responsive form with various fields